songjiuchong/chat-room/README.md

 # chat-room
 Using Node.js to build a BS application with which multiple ppl can chat in a chat room.

+Latest Update: <br/>
+Since https://songjiuchongcrs2.herokuapp.com/chat has been **deprecated**, please refer to the final version in branch: 'live', and you can visit https://songjiuchongchatroom.herokuapp.com/ to use the latest updated app.
+<br/><br/>

+**Deprecated:**<br/>
 In this branch(master), app is set to let visitors visit heroku cloud-hosted server(https://songjiuchongcrs2.herokuapp.com/chat) so they can enter the chatroom.

 server1 is sync with https://git.heroku.com/songjiuchongcrs1.git <br/>